Exact Minimax Optimality of Spectral Methods in Phase Synchronization and Orthogonal Group Synchronization: Phase Synchronization

 \subsection{No-additive-noise Case}

 We first study a special case where there is no additive noise (i.e., $\sigma=0$).
 In this setting, the data matrix $X = A\circ z^*z^{*\H}$.
-Despite that the data is still missing at random, we are going to show the spectral method is able to recover $z^*$ exactly, up to a phase.
+Despite the data still being missing at random, we are going to show the spectral method is able to recover $z^*$ exactly, up to a phase.